ArthurLeFloch/Garage/README.md

 - [Thibaut BRINTET](https://github.com/tbrintet/)
 - Me, [Arthur LE FLOCH](https://github.com/ArthurLeFloch/)

+The aim was to create a website for garage employees to save data about their maintenances and their clients.
+Give it a try by adding, modifying and removing some stuff :D

 ## Preview

 Maintenances page for a specific client and a specific vehicle :